 Rebuilding and Renovation – ACME

-Few people who live in or visit Folkestone can have missed the improvements that have taken place over the past five years that have breathed new life into Folkestone’s harbour and seafront.
-It has become a major visitor attraction, but perhaps more importantly it has developed as a place where people who live in the town gather to meet friends, enjoy live music and take in the sea air, perhaps stopping to buy something to eat or drink from one of the quirky outlets dotted amongst the historic renovated harbour and station.
+Few people who live in or visit Folkestone can have missed the improvements that have taken place.
+Since 2014, they have breathed new life into Folkestone’s harbour and seafront.
+It has become a major visitor attraction.
+Perhaps, more importantly, it has developed as a place where people who live in the town gather to meet friends.
+You can enjoy live music and take in the sea air.
+There’s a huge variety of food and drink to experience along the historic renovated harbour and station.

-Plans have been formally approved to continue this work by creating residential accommodation, shops, bars, cafes, public spaces, gardens and promenades on the formerly dilapidated seafront and harbour site.
-Folkelife talked to Duarte Lobos Antunes, senior member of the ACME team, the architects tasked with taking the project forward, to learn more about the process and the thinking behind it.
+Plans have been formally approved to continue this work.
+Residential accommodation, shops, bars, cafes, public spaces, gardens and promenades will be created on the formerly dilapidated seafront and harbour site.
+The first residential building is now underway and people can register their interest in this unique collection of town houses and apartments.
+Folkelife talked to Duarte Lobos Antunes, senior member of the ACME team of architects, to learn more about the concepts.

-Duarte Lobo Antunes is an Associate at ACME, the award-winning architects selected to translate the outline plans for Folkestone Seafront, approved in 2015, into a series of practical stages that could be delivered.
-He and the ACME team have plenty of experience in regenerating sea-front areas, including having worked on a public realm project in Muscat and, nearer to home, Brighton.
-Duarte’s experience in understanding the dynamics of such environments is key, including the effect of and possibilities afforded by unique conditions created by weather and the sea.
-He also understands the importance of integrating the public domain with areas where people live, so that they create a seamless and successful neighbourhood.
+Duarte Lobo Antunes is an Associate at ACME, the award-winning architects selected to translate the outline plans for Folkestone Seafront.
+These were approved in 2015 into a series of practical stages that could be delivered.
+He and the ACME team have plenty of experience in regenerating sea-front areas.
+Their work includes a public realm project in Muscat and, nearer to home, Brighton.
+Duarte’s experience in understanding the dynamics of such environments is key as he’s used to working with the effect of and possibilities afforded by unique conditions created by weather and the sea.
+Duarte also understands the importance of integrating the public domain with areas where people live, creating a seamless and successful neighbourhood.